Cart

 10. If I met my ex in this, would I feel confident?

-Checking the label is fundamental.
+Checking the label is essential.
 Always have a magnifying glass with you (even on your phone) to make sure you're buying quality, not polyester at the price of silk.

 Yes.
-Washing at 60 degrees or using disinfecting laundry agents kills 99.9% of bacteria and fungi.
+Washing at 60 degrees or using disinfectant laundry products kills 99.9% of bacteria and fungi.

 2. Is circular fashion really cheaper?

 Definitely yes.
-Building a wardrobe from second-hand clothes, you pay 10-20% of the original price for premium brands.
-You also save on frequent replacement of worn-out clothes.
+Building a wardrobe from second-hand clothes means paying 10-20% of the original price for premium brands.
+You also save on frequently replacing worn-out clothes.

-3. How to get rid of the specific smell from a thrift store?
+3. How to get rid of that specific second-hand smell?

-The best method is washing with vinegar instead of fabric softener and airing out in fresh air (preferably in frost or sun).
+The best method is washing with vinegar instead of fabric softener and airing them outside (preferably in frost or sun).
 A steamer also helps.

 4. What to do with clothes that can’t be sold?

-Don’t throw them in mixed waste!
-Put them in dedicated containers for worn-out clothing (they will be turned into factory cleaning cloths, recycled), use them as rags at home, or donate them to animal shelters (blankets, fleeces).
+Don’t throw them in with mixed waste!
+Put them in dedicated containers for worn-out clothing (they’ll be turned into factory cleaning cloths, recycled), use them as rags at home, or donate them to animal shelters (blankets, fleeces).

 5. Is circular fashion only about used clothes?

-No. Circular fashion also includes buying new items from responsible brands that offer lifetime repairs, use recycled materials, and design with easy future recycling in mind.
+No. Circular fashion also includes buying new items from responsible brands that offer lifetime repairs, use recycled materials, and design for easy future recycling.

 6. Why is it getting more expensive on Vinted?

 The platform’s growing popularity has led professional sellers (resellers) to raise prices.
-However, you can still find bargains by looking for private individuals who are simply clearing out their wardrobes, not running a business.
+However, you can still find deals by looking for private sellers who are simply clearing out their closets, not running a business.

 7. Are online second-hand shops safe?